BND Hamburger Icon

 TipTip

 Don’t shrug off a discount, even if it’s small.
-If you can afford to pay early without negatively impacting your cash flow, and you save some money, that’s a win-win.
+If you can afford to pay early without hurting your cash flow and you can save money by doing so, that’s a win-win.

 author image